 ‘How Can I Generate More Leads for My Finance Company?’

-It’s a question you’ve no doubt asked yourself on countless occasions; however, by definition a question is something that needs an answer and dapa Marketing is here to provide the answer.
+It’s a question you’ve no doubt asked yourself on countless occasions.
+By definition, a question is something that needs an answer and dapa Marketing is here to provide that answer.

 We’ve all experienced it.
-The very moment, you turn the taps off on that warm, relaxing bath and bang the phone rings…
+The very moment you’re about to sink into that warm, relaxing bath and bang the phone rings…

 ‘Can I speak to Joe Bloggs…this is an important message about your chimney repairs?’

-This kind of interaction with persistent telemarketers is the exact reason we’re here to walk you through your inbound finance lead generation, to prevent your company from beginning a bath spoiling, cold-caller.
+This kind of interaction with persistent telemarketers is the exact reason we’re here to walk you through your inbound finance lead generation, to prevent your company from being a bath spoiling cold-caller.

 Let’s start with the basics: defining a lead, and then we’ll branch out into online lead gen, why you need it, how you qualify a lead, and why inbound lead gen is much more effective than merely purchasing them.

 Chapter One: Finance Leads – What Are They?

 Every story has an opening chapter, in which the basics of the plot are outlined and that’s exactly where we shall start our journey: the beginning.